Exploring Performance-Productivity Trade-offs in AMT Runtimes: A Task Bench Study of Itoyori, ItoyoriFBC, HPX, and MPI: Experiments

 \section{Experiments}

 We conducted experiments on the Goethe-NHR~\cite{Goethe} supercomputer.
 Each compute node has two Intel Xeon Gold 6148 (Skylake) processors (40 cores total) interconnected via InfiniBand.
-We used GCC~11.4.1 with Open MPI 5.0.5, HPX v1.11.0, Itoyori v0.0.2, and ItoyoriFBC from~\cite{MiaItoyoriFBCAMTE24}.
+We used GCC~11.4.1 with Open MPI~5.0.5, HPX~v1.11.0, Itoyori~v0.0.2, and ItoyoriFBC from~\cite{MiaItoyoriFBCAMTE24}.
+HPX was configured with the Task Bench build script~\cite{TaskBench} and the MPI parcelport for inter-node communication, using the same Open MPI version as the pure MPI implementation.
+Both Itoyori and ItoyoriFBC also use MPI as inter-node communication.
+Note that, while HPX provides multiple parcelports, this paper is limited to the MPI parcelport.
 We report results as averages over five runs.
+We selected graph patterns that represent distinct communication characteristics: \texttt{stencil} for localized, regular communication typical of structured grids; \texttt{spread} for distributed dependencies across the task graph width; and \texttt{all\_to\_all} for worst-case, fully-connected communication.
+These patterns cover the spectrum from communication-light to communication-intensive workloads; FFT and tree-based patterns exhibit similar dependency structures and remain candidates for future evaluation.